hchen725/HW2-BFS/README.md

 ## Functions
 The BFS function performs a breadth first search.

-BFS first checks to make sure that if a node is provided, that it exists in the graph through the check_node function.
+BFS first performs a series of graph checks.
+It first makes sure that the graph provided is not empty, then it checks to make sure the nodes are proper.
+If a node is provided, that it exists in the graph through the check_node function.
 If the node does not exist in the graph, then a value error is raised.

 The output of BFS depends on if an end node is provided or not.
 1) If an end node is specified, returns a list of nodes in the order that they were traversed from the starting node to the end node.